Welcome to AWFJ!

-Our purpose is to support work by and about women – both in front of and behind the cameras – through intra-group promotional activities, outreach programs and by presenting the annual EDA Awards in recognition of outstanding accomplishments (the best and worst) by and about women in the movies.
+Our purpose is to amplify the voices of women critics, provide a platform for the expression of women’s perspectives on film and support work by and about women – both in front of and behind the cameras – through intra-group promotional activities, outreach programs and by presenting the annual EDA Awards in recognition of outstanding accomplishments (the best and worst) by and about women in the movies.

 AWFJ keeps an active and interactive record of fiction feature and documentary films by and/or about women, and/or are of particular interest to women because they focus on women’s issues.
 We welcome information that will allow us to keep our lists updated.
 Lists are made available to members and the general public on our Web site.

 AWFJ’s annual EDA Awards are announced in December.
 Films by and about women are eligible for awards.
 There are three classifications of awards categories: “Best of,” “Female Focus” and “Special Mention”.
 Each of the awards in the “Best of” and “Female Focus” categories are presented annually, while “Special Mention” Awards categories are subject to change each year, depending on the list of films released during the year.
 A record of winners, nominees and news coverage is available in the Eda Awards Archives.